 “Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.”

 For inspiration see professor Amy Edmondson’s TEDTalk on "Building a psychologically safe workplace."
+Below, we’ve put together a few tips to help you get started.

 Steps to foster psychological safety in your workplace: